AliceWonderMiscreations/php-ccm/README.md

 Fedora / EPEL already implements a solution to this problem, with packages maintained largely by the legendary Remi Collet.

-They package Composure packages as globally installed RPM packages.
+They package Composer packages as globally installed RPM packages.
 Since I use CentOS with the EPEL package repository, I should just be able to use those packages, right?